Open $r$-spin theory II: The analogue of Witten's conjecture for $r$-spin disks: Introduction

 \subsection{Acknowledgements}

-The authors would like to thank M.~Gross, J.~Gu\'er\'e, T.~Kelly, R.~Pandharipande, D.~Ross, J.~Solomon, E.~Witten, and A.~Netser Zernik for discussions and suggestions related to this work.
-A.~B. received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sk\l odowska-Curie grant agreement No 797635 and was also supported by grant ERC-2012-AdG-320368-MCSK in the group of Rahul Pandharipande at ETH Zurich and grant RFFI-16-01-00409.
+The authors thank M.~Gross, J.~Gu\'er\'e, T.~Kelly, R.~Pandharipande, D.~Ross, J.~Solomon, E.~Witten, A.~Netser Zernik and Yizhen Zhao for discussions and suggestions related to this work.
+The authors also thank the anonymous referee for important comments which improved this paper.
+A.~B. was supported by the grant RFBR-20-01-00579.
 E.~C. was supported by NSF DMS grant 1810969.
 R.T. (incumbent of the Lillian and George Lyttle Career Development Chair) was supported by a research grant from the Center for New Scientists of Weizmann Institute, by Dr. Max R\"ossler, the Walter Haefner Foundation, and the ETH Z\"urich Foundation, by the ISF (grant No. 335/19) and partially by ERC-2012-AdG-320368-MCSK.